 5. Agree to the Terms and Conditions.

-6. Add more debit and credit cards.
-You can do this manually or by positioning your phone's camera over the card.
+6. You can add more debit and credit cards manually or by positioning your phone's camera over the card.
 It will then recognize the relevant numbers without you needing to input any digits.
 You will, however, need to type in your name, the card's expiration date and security code.

 7. Your bank will take a moment to verify the information and allow the addition of the card.
 Occasionally it won't work and you may have to notify Apple Support.